Founded in 2008, The Zeitgeist Movement (TZM) is a sustainability and public health advocacy organization.

 Who funds The Zeitgeist Movement?

-Chapters operate on a volunteer basis, autonomously.
-Members themselves donate personal resources or seek financial help on a per-project basis to accomplish local activism or cover the cost of materials, etc.
+The movement operates on a non-profit and volunteer basis, autonomously.
+Activists themselves donate personal resources or seek financial help on a per-project basis to accomplish local activism or cover the cost of materials, etc.

 What is Zeitgeist Day?